-- 1. Discern whether the recommendations made in the Force Audit Reviews have been implemented (i.e. reminder discussions) and report on how they have mitigated the identified deficiencies. - 2.
+- Discern whether the recommendations made in the Force Audit Reviews have been implemented (i.e. reminder discussions) and report on how they have mitigated the identified deficiencies. - 2.
 Address any deficiencies through follow-up actions and apply the findings from audit reviews to inform meaningful changes in supervisory practices.

-PPB performed analyses of the alerts generated by the EIS during the second half of 2024 and provided comparative data for the same time periods for 2022 and 2023.
-To assess compliance with this paragraph, the Monitoring Team met with PPB EIS personnel, reviewed system documentation, and examined data outputs from the EIS system covering the second half of 2024.
-The Monitoring Team verified that the EIS system continues to track and apply both of the thresholds specified in Paragraph 118.
+PPB performed analyses of the alerts generated by the Employee Information System during the second half of 2024 and provided comparative data for the same time periods for 2022 and 2023.
+To assess compliance with this paragraph, the Monitoring Team met with PPB EIS personnel, reviewed system documentation, and examined data outputs from the EIS covering the second half of 2024.
+The Monitoring Team determined that the EIS consistently tracked and applied most, but not all, of the thresholds specified in Paragraph 118.

-Paragraph 118 of the Settlement Agreement requires that PPB continue to use existing thresholds in its Employee Information System (EIS) and, specifically, that the following two thresholds remain active to trigger case management reviews: (a) any officer who has used force in 20 percent of their arrests in the past six months; and (b) any officer who has used force three times more than the average number of uses of force compared with other officers on the same shift.
-PPB confirmed that these thresholds remain active within the system's configuration and are part of the automated daily scans that generate alerts for potential supervisory review.
+Paragraph 118 of the Settlement Agreement requires that PPB continue to use existing thresholds in its EIS and, specifically, that the following two thresholds remain active to trigger case management reviews: (a) any officer who has used force in 20 percent of their arrests in the past six months; and (b) any officer who has used force three times more than the average number of uses of force compared with other officers on the same shift.
+PPB confirmed that these thresholds generally remain active within the system's configuration and are part of the automated daily scans that generate alerts for potential supervisory review.

-19 See discussion for Settlement Agreement Paragraphs 74, 75, and 77.
+&lt;sup>19 See discussion for Settlement Agreement Paragraphs 74, 75, and 77.

-The Monitoring Team's review of SOP #44 and discussions with the EIS team indicate PPB continues to require daily analysis of eight different performance thresholds related to the use of force, complaints, traumatic incidents (TIs), and commendations.
+The Monitoring Team's review of SOP #44 and discussions with the EIS team revealed that it is PPB's standard practice to require daily analysis of eight different performance thresholds related to the use of force, complaints, traumatic incidents (TIs), and commendations.
 The EIS analysis provided by PPB indicates that the bureau created 530 total alerts during the Review Period.
-The total number of alerts created might have been higher had an IT issue not prevented the addition of TI data to the EIS between October 25, 2024, and December 31, 2024.
+The total number of alerts created might have been higher, however, had a technological issue not prevented the addition of TI data to the EIS between October 25, 2024, and December 31, 2024.
 Unfortunately, the total number of missing alerts was not included in the data provided, preventing an assessment of how the number of alerts has changed over time.